Humanitarian missions vs Exchange Networks

 Throughout the time I had the chance to experience both ways of volunteering.
-And I first started with a Humanitarian mission in Togo, it was actually the first time that I was travelling by myself abroad but it was also when my love for travelling first started.
+And I first started with a Humanitarian mission in Togo.
+It was actually the first time that I was travelling by myself but it was also when my love for travelling first started.
 There, I paid for everything, my flight, the accommodation and the food.
 I volunteered with a local association based in Tabligbo, situated three hours away from Lome, the capital city of Togo.
-The name of the association was “Terre Promise” which means Promised Land in English, it did not have anything to do with religion but you have to understand that in most of the African countries religion has an important part in everyday life.
+The name of the association was “Terre Promise” which means Promised Land in English.
+But, it did not have anything to do with religion.
+Even if, in most of the African countries religion has an important part of everyday life.
 For example, you would find “Alhamdulillah” written on the taxi (This reference comes from Senegal) or used for the name of a shop.
 The help consisted of playing with kids from the orphanage, watching cartoons with them but also discovering a new culture by helping with cooking local Togolese meals.

 What are the inconveniences?

 Contrary to the humanitarian mission, my current way of volunteering is more about exchanges as I said before.
 I discovered it via a website called “workaway” but you can find a lot of them including “help X”.
 Besides, they are defined as Moneyless Help Exchange Network.
 The purpose is very simple, as a “workawayer”, your goal is to find a host whose offer corresponds to your skills or your wants.
-You have the choice of the continent, then the country and if it’s a country in high demand you are able to choose the region.
+You have the choice of the continent, then the country.
+And if it’s a country in high demand you are able to choose the region.
 Or you can also insert the keywords to find more easily the field you want to work in.
 So far, I have only done it in two different countries (South Africa and Sri Lanka) but with four different hosts.
-And except for one, where things became inappropriate in the host behaviour, I can’t really complain about my experiences.
-On the contrary, they all gave me a lot of fun and gave me the opportunity to meet amazing people and to learn a lot about the culture of the country, especially in South Africa where the shadow of Apartheid is still present.
+And except for one, where things became inappropriate in the host behaviour.
+I can’t really complain about my experiences.
+On the contrary, they all gave me the opportunity to meet amazing people and to learn a lot about the culture of the country.
+Especially in South Africa where the shadow of Apartheid is still present.

 What are the benefits?

-This way of travelling also gives you an approach of professional work, indeed you get some volunteering where you have responsibilities, for example, I worked as a receptionist several times and I have learned all the ins and outs of the job which actually helped me to find a job when I did my working holiday visa in Australia.
-I worked for six months in a busy backpackers in Sydney.
+This way of travelling also gives you an approach to professional work.
+Indeed you get some volunteering where you have responsibilities.
+For example, I worked as a receptionist several times and I have learned all the ins and outs of the job.
+It actually helped me to find a job when I did my Working Holiday Visa in Australia.
+I worked as a receptionist for six months in a backpackers in Sydney.
 In addition to the professional opportunity given by those Exchange Networks, it also gives you a lot of freedom that you may not have in an organisation.
-Indeed once you are free of duty, not only you have time to explore the area or go out with other volunteers or guests, depending on where you work, but also you will have the freedom to cook or discover the local food by yourself for the best or at your own risk!
+Indeed once you are free of duty, not only you have time to explore the area or go out with other volunteers, but also you will have the freedom to cook or discover the local food by yourself.
+For the best or at your own risk!
 In my opinion, there is nothing better than doing your own groceries in a foreign country and try the local food.